Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Numerical experiments

 \subsection{Baseline methods and experimental setting}

 Our experiments evaluated several optimization algorithms to validate our theoretical analysis of preconditioning effects.
 We implemented vanilla SGD, SGD with momentum ($\beta = 0.9$), and the preconditioned methods using GGN and Hessian approximations.
+The goal was to minimize the mean square error loss.
+For plotting purposes, we normalized the training losses so that the first loss was recorded as 1.0.
 The preconditioned methods employ conjugate gradient to efficiently approximate matrix-vector products with the inverse preconditioner, avoiding the prohibitive cost of explicitly forming and inverting the full matrices.
 This approach provides a computationally tractable way to incorporate curvature information into the optimization process.
 For Adam (with $\beta_1=0.9$, $\beta_2=0.999$) and L-BFGS (with memory size $100$ and maximum line search of $100$ steps), we utilized the implementations available in the \texttt{optax} library.

 Our experimental protocol employed a structured two-phase optimization strategy.
-Phase I utilized Adam with a learning rate of $0.001$ until convergence slowed significantly.
+Phase~I uses Adam to reach a comparable local basin; Phase~II switches to the target optimizer to isolate late-stage behavior.
+Because our nonconvex theory is local, the basin reached at the end of Phase~I can influence the local constants \((\hat L,\hat\mu_{\mathrm{PL}},K)\) encountered in Phase~II and hence may affect which optimizer performs best after the switch.
+We therefore use the same Adam warm start, switch point, architecture, and seed protocol across all methods to control for basin selection and interpret the Phase~II results as comparisons conditional on entering a comparable basin rather than fully basin-agnostic rankings.
 This established a common starting point in the optimization landscape and helped navigate past initial high-gradient regions.
 In Phase II, we transitioned to the respective optimization methods for direct performance comparison.
 The specific duration of each phase varied by task complexity and is detailed in the respective experimental sections.